A HariPo oneshot

 Ron smirked, liking that Scorpius was at least rightfully afraid of him.
 He pulled out and they drove along, Ron telling him what he needed to know about cars.

 Ron dismissed it.
 "Nah.
 It wasn't you.
 Between you and me, 'Mione's problem is that she drives stick.
 Automatic is what you need.
 I wish 'Mione would listen when I tell her that."
 He was quiet for a moment.
-"Well, that and that she needs to use her turn signal and take her foot off the break pedal every now-and-then."
+"Well, that, and that she needs to use her turn signal and take her foot off the brake pedal every now and then."

-*ROTFLMFAO* Yes, I know, tacky since it's my own story, but I think this is one of the funniest fics I've ever written.
+*ROFL* Yes, I know, tacky since it's my own story, but I think this is one of the funniest fics I've ever written.
 Poor Scorpius!
 He must've been so cute, being scared of Ron like that!
-But Ron better hope that Scor doesn't let 'Mione's secret slip… HAHA!!
+But Ron better hope that Scor doesn't let 'Mione's secret slip… XD